oneapi-src/oneAPI-samples/Libraries/oneMKL/batched_linear_solver/README.md

 >
 >For more information on environment variables, see [Use the setvars Script for Linux or macOS](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html).

-### Running Samples on the DevCloud
-When running a sample in the Intel DevCloud, remember that you must specify the compute node (CPU, GPU, FPGA) as well as whether to run in batch or interactive mode.
-For more information see the Intel® oneAPI Base Toolkit Get Started Guide (https://devcloud.intel.com/oneapi/get-started/base-toolkit/).

 Run `make` to build and run the sample.
 Three programs are generated:

 1. `lu_solve`: CPU-only, OpenMP disabled